All Episodes

 Okay.

-So we know that double standard uh exists.
+So we know that double standard exists.

-But if Donald Trump had been on a phone call and said, even if things are bad, it's okay, just tell everybody it's going great.
+But if Donald Trump had been on a phone call and said, even if things are bad, it's okay.

-We don't know how many Americans to your point have been left behind, the thousands of Afghans that that helped us as well now at the mercy of the Taliban and those executions.
+The thousands of Afghans that have helped us as well now at the mercy of the Taliban and those executions.

 It's not like you get a needle in the arm like you're on death row.

-And to hear uh Don Lemon on CNN, who, you know, I looked at his ratings, he's barely getting 500,000 people, and he's on at night when people are watching.
+And to hear Don Lemon on CNN, who, you know, I looked at his ratings, he's barely getting 500,000 people, and he's on at night when people are watching.

-Your your audience, just to put a little comparison so people know at home, six, seven times higher.
+Your audience, just to put a little comparison so people know at home, six, seven times higher.

 So unfortunately, not a lot of people are listening to Don Lemon outside of when you're playing clips of him on this particular show.